Learn about the White Cities history as you walk through the Main Plaza

 Then we will go to Plaza San Francisco, to appreciate its church, square and the first jail in Arequipa.
 We continue to the San Lázaro Neighborhood the oldest neighborhood in the city.
 Then we will go to the Grau Bridge to get to know the famous Chili River and then we will walk to the Yanahuara viewpoint, where we will appreciate the view of the city and the 3 volcanoes.
 Finally, we will finish with a Cheese ice cream tasting.

 Afternoon Free Walking Tours: 2 pm

 We will start the tour in the Plaza de Armas talking about the city and its importance, we can appreciate the cathedral outside.
+We will also pass by The Monastery of Santa Catalina (outside).
 We continue to the cloisters of San Agustín, today part of the University of Arequipa.

 Then we will go to the Tambos, former colonial resting places for travelers.
 Then we will visit the San Camilo Market, the oldest and largest in the city where we will taste the seasonal fruits and you will be given 5 min to buy the fruits you want.
 We will continue to the Church and Cloisters of the Society of Jesus, considered the first place of education in the city by the Jesuits.

 Finally, we will have a tasting of Pisco Sour, the national cocktail.